Ket3r/script-server-wiki/Server-configuration.md

 ## `access`
-Access configuration section, can be used to completely prohibit an access or to limit it.
+Access configuration section can be used to completely prohibit access or to limit it.
-Allows to configure access groups and trusted users.
+Allows configuring access groups and trusted users.
 Users should be specified either by:
 * their login name (if auth is enabled)
-* or ip (if auth is disabled and `trusted_ips` is enabled)
+* or IP (if auth is disabled and `trusted_ips` is enabled)

-Any other names won't have affect due to security reasons.
+Any other names won't have an effect due to security reasons.
 For detailed description , please see [[Authorization|Authorization]]

 _Required_: no
 _Type_: json array

 ### - `allowed_users`
 List of allowed usernames, who can access the script-server.
-Single asterisk (*) stays for any user.
+A single asterisk (*) stays for any user.
-By default any user is allowed
+By default, any user is allowed
 Important note: users from `groups` and `admin_users` are always allowed.
 Thus there is no need to specify them explicitly.

 _Default_: &ast;